Skip to content

 100 hard prompts

-Runs Pack's real planner on human-written requests with extracted family context, obligations, public-event timing, prior travel, and noisy private context.
+Short human requests require decisions grounded in household context, obligations, public-event timing, prior travel, and noisy private evidence.

 1M + 1M inventory

-Executes deterministic flight and hotel search from Pack planner outlines, then scores seat fit, price, stops, refundability, room capacity, location, and preference match.
+Flight and hotel choices are checked against deterministic inventory for seat fit, price, stops, refundability, room capacity, location, and preference match.

-4. A case only passes when the answer is grounded in the right evidence and returns the right travel outcome.
+4. A case only passes when the final outcome is grounded in the right evidence and matches the expected travel decision.

 Core Trip Details